- Prayer and Worship

 About 76% of African American Catholics are in diverse or shared parishes and 24% are in predominately African American parishes.

-Currently, six U.S. dioceses are headed by African American bishops.
+Currently, six U.S. dioceses are headed by African American bishops, including one archdiocese.

-There are 250 African American priests and 437 deacons in the United States.
-75 men of African descent are in seminary formation for the priesthood.
+There are 250 African American priests, 437 deacons, and 75 men of African descent in seminary formation for the priesthood in the United States.

 There are 400 African American religious sisters and 50 religious brothers.